Uniswap/interface/README.md

 To access the Trojan Interface visit [beta-uniswap.trojan.finance](https://beta-uniswap.trojan.finance).

-Trojan Finance Interface is based on Uniswap Interface, we had removed features that we dont use for now, like Pools, Votes and Staking.
+Trojan Finance Interface is based on Uniswap Interface, we had removed features that we dont use for now, like Pools, Votes, Staking, V1 Trades.

 We added a server connection to expose mempool transactions via web socket for live and fast updates. **This feature do not mess with any wallet integration** its a one way web socket and we dont send to our server any information about users.